Summary of Results

 While we have been successful using drifting recorders during these large-scale surveys during the late post-upwelling season, we encountered significant challenges in using them during other oceanographic seasons.
 There were multiple cases of equipment and data loss, especially during the initial deployments.
 Losses were due to a variety of reasons, including inclement weather, strong currents, and recorder failures.
 We mitigated these problems through modifying components and altering survey methods.
 A number of gear modifications were made to improve robustness and to decrease self-noise that interfered with recording quality.

 Drifting acoustic recorders provide a low-cost alternative to traditional PAM systems and they can provide additional geographic and temporal resolution in remote offshore areas.
 Clustered drifting recorders provide an opportunity to improve our understanding of the spatial and temporal variability of the contributors to the soundscape.
-Preliminary results suggest that clustered drifting recorders can be used to reduce the possible range of possible source location for sound sources (see Appendix H) and can provide information on the spatial variation in soundscape (see Appendix I).
+Preliminary results suggest that clustered drifting recorders can be used to reduce the possible range of possible source location for sound sources (see Modeling Habitat Use) and can provide information on the spatial variation in soundscape (see Spatial Variation in Noise).
 Drifting recorders were deployed in clusters of 4 drifting recorders in Humboldt and Oregon study areas, and in clusters of 8 in the Morro Bay Study area.
 In some cases, drifting recorders in close proximity to each other followed dramatically different drift trajectories.